 Yes, we humans are pretty adaptable critters, as are the microbes that digest our food for us.

-Great question!
 It seems like every month, a new finding comes out in nutrition science that challenges or overthrows existing orthodoxy.
-The most recent mind-blower: scientists have conclusively determined that whether you’re sitting at a desk all day in New York City or hunting antelope on foot in the Kalahari, you’re burning the same number of calories per day.
+A recent mind-blowing finding: scientists have conclusively determined that whether you’re sitting at a desk all day in New York City or hunting antelope on foot in the Kalahari, you’re burning the same number of calories per day.

 So if we can potentially be healthy regardless of how we adjust our macronutrient percentages (high fat/low fat, high protein/low protein, high carb/low carb) and we can’t effectively burn more calories via exercise (e.g. our skinnier hunter-gatherer peers burn the same amount of calories we do), what the heck is causing our current health epidemic?